 Did you know that your home breathes?
-A healthy house requires air flow and proper home venting from top to bottom in order to last.
-It is important to balance the air intake, through foundation vents and soffit vents, with air outtake, through roof vents and gable vents.
+A healthy house requires air flow and proper vents for roofs as well as foundation vents.
+It is important to balance the air intake, through foundation vents and soffit vents, with air outtake, through vents on roof and gable vents.

 Home Venting Intake Options

 Foundation vents are the holes you see in your concrete foundation.
-You can just leave a hole but most are covered in some way.
 The most common foundation vents have a plastic housing and a grid of hardware cloth to keep the critters out.
-I have also seen nicer concrete ones that have concrete housing and a grid of hardware cloth.
-All are built into the foundation, or poured in, which leads to a few issues.
+Some of these foundation vents are covered with plastic damper flaps to keep cold out in winter though foam foundation vent covers work just as well.

 Repairing Foundation Vents